On this page, we list all GED® prep locations and GED testing sites in the Cumberland region.

 The tests of General Education Development (usually named GED ) offer adults who don’t hold a high school diploma the opportunity to earn a credential that’s considered equivalent to a common high school diploma.
 GED graduates can continue their education in college and the degree will surely lead to better employment.
 The four tests don’t need to be taken in one session, and your scores count for a 2-year period from your first registration.
 To see if you can enroll in the program check out GED in Maryland.

-The passing score for each subtest was lowered five points to 145 in March 2016 because it appears to have been set too high in 2014.
+The passing score for each subtest was lowered five points to 145 a few years back because it appeared to have been set too high when the latest GED edition was released.
 More detailed information about this important decision can be read in this GED News page.
 There is NO online GED testing.
 You will have to come to a state-approved testing site in person.
 Check also this page that has links to all U.S. GED prep programs and testing centers.

 The GED passing score is set on a scale of 100 – 200.
-You had to reach a score of 150 on each of the four tests to pass the 2014 Series GED exam, but new insights led to the conclusion that the standard was set too high so the passing score was reduced to 145 in early 2016.
 There is no need to prepare for (and take) all four tests at once.
-You may take one test (or module) at a time, and you test results are valid for two years.
+You may take one test (or module) at a time, and your test results are valid for two years.

 Don’t forget about your transferable skills